minkyraccoon/LiqLitePaper/README.md

 ## notes

-- This uses a latex template from [here](https://github.com/Wandmalfarbe/pandoc-latex-template)
+- This litepaper uses this [pandoc LaTeX template](https://github.com/Wandmalfarbe/pandoc-latex-template)
-- Configuration is in two places:
+- Configuration is required in two places:
-    - The make file - this sets the file locations for source and output
+    - The make file sets the file locations for source and output
-    - The top of the report markdown in LiqMod.md, which sets font, footers, backgrounds etc. Check the above template for examples.
+    - The top of the report markdown in LiqMod.md sets font, footers, backgrounds, and so on.
+See the pandoc LaTeX template for examples.